chaos-genius/chaosgenius-docs/docs/introduction.md

 ## About Chaos Genius

-Chaos Genius is an open-source business observability platform.Chaos Genius enables businesses to monitor thousands of KPIs, across multiple data sources, and perform automated root cause analysis for any deviation in the KPIs.
+Chaos Genius is an open-source business observability platform.
+Chaos Genius enables businesses to monitor thousands of KPIs, across multiple data sources, and perform automated root cause analysis for any deviation in the KPIs.

 Chaos Genius can help teams reduce their Mean-Time-To-Detect (MTTD) and Mean-Time-To-Resolve (MTTR) for any issues in their business and system KPIs.